Associated Press: Governance

 The AP is governed by an elected board of directors.
-Since April 2017, the chairman is Steven Swartz, president and CEO of Hearst Communications.
+Since 2022, the board's chairperson is Gracia C. Martore, former president and CEO of Tegna, Inc.

+Conditions of reporting

+With its more than 100 regional offices, AP also reports from countries where press freedom is restricted, sometimes under adverse circumstances.

+United States First Amendment lawsuit

+In 2025, restrictions preventing AP reporting in the U.S. were imposed by the second Trump administration.
+In February 2025, two AP reporters were barred from covering several events at the White House, because of the AP refusal to refer to the Gulf of Mexico as the "Gulf of America", as directed by the White House.
+The restrictions against AP were extended to other reporting opportunities such as in Air Force One.
+On February 21, 2025, the AP sued the Trump administration in Associated Press v.
+Budowich for blocking their attendance.

+On February 24, 2025, a federal judge declined to issue an immediate order compelling the White House to reinstate access to presidential events to AP, although he encouraged the White House to do so.
+Following the decision, the White House released a statement asserting that "the ability to pose questions to the President of the United States in the Oval Office and aboard Air Force One constitutes a privilege extended to journalists, rather than a legally enshrined right."

+On April 8, 2025, Judge Trevor McFadden ruled that the White House must lift the access restrictions they placed on the AP while the AP v.
+Budowich lawsuit moves forward.
+On June 6, 2025 the United States Court of Appeals for the District of Columbia Circuit imposed a stay upon the lower court's order, allowing the White House to resume barring access to some media events.

 Election polls

-The AP is the only organization that collects and verifies election results in every city and county across the United States, including races for the U.S. president, the Senate and House of Representatives, governor as well as other statewide offices.
+The AP is one of two organizations that collect and verify election results in every city and county across the United States, including races for the U.S. president, the Senate and House of Representatives, and governors as well as other statewide offices.
+Known for accuracy, the organization has collected and published presidential election data since 1848.
 Major news outlets rely on the polling data and results provided by the Associated Press before declaring a winner in major political races, particularly the presidential election.

 In declaring the winners, the AP has historically relied on a robust network of local reporters with first-hand knowledge of assigned territories who also have long-standing relationships with county clerks as well as other local officials.
 Moreover, the AP monitors and gathers data from county websites and electronic feeds provided by states.
 The research team further verifies the results by considering demographics, number of absentee ballots, and other political issues that may have an effect on the final results.
-In 2018, the AP has introduced a new system called AP VoteCast, which was developed together with NORC at the University of Chicago in order to further improve the reliability of its data and overcome biases of its legacy exit poll.
+In 2018, the AP introduced a new system called AP VoteCast, which was developed together with NORC at the University of Chicago in order to further improve the reliability of its data and overcome biases of its legacy exit poll.

-Recognized for its integrity and accuracy, the organization has collected and published presidential election data since 1848.
-During the 2016 election, the AP was 100% accurate in calling the president and congressional races in every state.